 TD Cash Card’s Fees

-The TD Cash Card has the typical fees you’d find among similar cards, but since there is no annual fee or foreign transaction fee, other fee-based costs can be avoided with responsible credit use.
+The TD Cash Card has the typical fees you’d find among similar cards, but since there is no annual fee, other fee-based costs can be avoided with responsible credit use.